How to set up and operate CARE:

 In this example, Front-54 is a next file name after Front-53.
 Notice the red dot is large.

-Large Red Dot means it's ready to record.
-It's another way of saying, it's not recording.
+Large Red Dot means it's ready to record or not recording.

 When the red dot is pressed, the screen will show "Recording Started" and the red dot will turn tiny and the file name (Front-54) will turn gray.
 Small Red Dot means it's recording.